skypentnoob/champion-island-games-modding/README.md

 An extension for modding Champion Island Games.
 I may make some documentation for this later if needed.

 **Current Features**
-X and Y coordinates on the top - Done
+- X and Y coordinates on the top - Done

 **Planned Features**
-Popup.html - Not Done
+- Popup.html - Not Done
-Hitbox Transparency Slider - Not Done
+- Hitbox Transparency Slider - Not Done
-Mod Loader? - Not Done (seems hard to implement)
+- Mod Loader? - Not Done (seems hard to implement)
-Speed Adjustment Slider - Not Donme
+- Speed Adjustment Slider - Not Done

 **How to use the extension:**
 Firstly, only Chromium is supported, but there may be Firefox support in the future.